DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Intralesional steroid injections with lignocaine may reduce tenderness and disease progression, but these are not effective once cords and contractures have developed.

-Experimentally, 90% of patients treated with Clostridium histolyticum collagenase injections are reported to have achieved full extension of the proximal interphalangeal (PIP) joint after a single treatment .
+Experimentally, 90% of patients treated with Clostridium histolyticum collagenase injections are reported to have achieved a full extension of the proximal interphalangeal (PIP) joint after a single treatment .
 The contractures tend to recur more frequently at the PIP joint than at the metacarpophalangeal (MCP) joint.

 Surgery is the main treatment for extensive contractures and impaired hand function.
 Indications for surgery are typically contractures of over 30–40° at the MCP joint and over 20° at the PIP joint.
 The aim is to restore function to the hands and reverse contractures in the fingers.
 The surgical procedures for Dupuytren contracture include: